 The Grants Team are available to help all applicants with preparing their application.
-You can call us on 9205 5170 or 9205 5146 to talk about your project and your application.
+You can call us on 9205 5527 or 9205 5146 to talk about your project and your application.
 We can also help in person with completing your application form to submit it online.
 This needs to be by appointment (to make sure we are available).
 Interpreters can be booked if requested.

-Applicants should also call the Council Contact listed for the stream they are applying to.
+Applicants should also call the Council Contact listed for the stream they are applying.

 Video pitches can support your application.
 However, you will still need to complete some of the written application form.
-Please ensure any videos are kept short (to a maximum 5 minutes) as assessors have a large number of applications to review.
-SmartyGrants recommends keeping attachments to 5 MB, so you may need to provide a link to an external video-hosting site instead.
+Please ensure any videos are kept short (to a maximum 5 minutes) as assessors have many applications to review.
+SmartyGrants recommends keeping attachments to 5MB, so you may need to provide a link to an external video-hosting site instead.